How Does Marriage Counselling Work?

 Don’t worry, you’re not alone.
 I get asked this all the time as couples get started on repairing and improving their relationship.

-In this short article discover:
+In this short article, discover:

 - How to prepare for couples counselling

-- Undertand the goals of couples counselling
+- How to define your goals for couples counselling

-- Discover how long marriage counselling will take
+- How long marriage counselling will take

 - What your ideal relationship looks like